adamski/replicant/EXAMPLES.md

 # Interactive Examples

-This project includes two interactive examples that demonstrate the sync system in action.
+This project includes interactive examples that demonstrate the sync system in action.

 ## Prerequisites